Bank of England raises key interest rate to combat inflation

-LONDON (AP) — The Bank of England raised its key interest rate Thursday for the third time since December as it pushes ahead faster than other central banks in combating a global wave of inflation fueled by soaring energy prices
+LONDON (AP) — The Bank of England has raised its key interest rate for the third time since December as it pushes ahead faster than other central banks in combating a global wave of inflation fueled by soaring energy prices.

+The bank boosted its key rate to 0.75% on Thursday after Russia’s war in Ukraine pushed oil prices to a 13-year high earlier this month.
+It voted 8-1 in favor of the increase.

+It comes a day after the U.S. Federal Reserve raised its benchmark short-term rate to 0.25% to tame the worst inflation since the early 1980s.
+The Fed had left it at close to zero since the coronavirus pandemic struck two years ago.

 The European Central Bank left its rates unchanged last week but announced an early exit from its economic stimulus efforts in a bid to combat record inflation in the 19 countries that use the euro.